Most reliable cars to buy in 2023

 With its capable handling and off-road upgrades, the classic pickup is great for towing, hauling or just getting from point A to point B. The 2023 model boasts advanced technology packages and a clean exterior design.

 - Anrdoid Auto, Apple CarPlay and speed-sensitive volume control

 Regardless of which model you choose to buy additional vehicle costs are bound to come up.
 It is important to consider these when determining which vehicle you can afford.

 The average cost of car maintenance

-It’s important to note, however, that new cars won’t need too much maintenance outside of the basics, such as oil changes and tire rotation.
+The average cost to maintain a vehicle depends on the make and model.
+But it is important to note that new cars won’t need too much maintenance outside of the basics, such as oil changes and tire rotations.
 As a vehicle gets older, though, you can expect to pay more to keep it running smoothly.